Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/osl.rst

 or the text editor.

 OSL shaders can be linked to the node in a few different ways.
 With the *Internal* mode, a text data-block is used to store the OSL shader, and the OSO bytecode is stored in the node itself.
 This is useful for distributing a blend-file with everything packed into it.

-The *External* mode can be used to specify a ``.osl`` file on disk, and this will then be automatically compiled into a ``.oso`` file in the same directory.
+The *External* mode can be used to specify a ``.osl`` file from a drive, and this will then be automatically compiled into a ``.oso`` file in the same directory.
 It is also possible to specify a path to a ``.oso`` file, which will then be used directly, with compilation done manually by the user.
 The third option is to specify just the module name,